wutron/dlcpar/README.txt

 # File formats for landscapes
  X.regions      -- region output file
-                      Each line has a shapely region object with the position of the region and the area of the region
+                      Each line has a shapely region object with the position of the region and the area of the region.
+Use view_regions to display the cost landscape for a region file.

 # File formats for events over landscapes
  X.events       -- event output file